 Maintain Clean, Well-Oxygenated Water

 Unlike some other shark species which can be more resilient to less-than-ideal water quality, Bala Sharks can be fairly vulnerable to poor water quality.
-It is important to perform regular water changes and use good filtration to keep your Bala Shark in good condition.
+It is important to perform regular water changes and use good filtration to keep your Silver Shark in good condition.

 Changing from 25 to 35% of the water every week is ideal.
 Never change more than about 35% of the water at a time.
 Bala Sharks can be very susceptible to large water changes.
 Changing as much as 50% of the water could shock or even kill them.